bochaco/formicaio/README.md

 $ docker compose logs -f
 ```

-Upgrading the application (without stopping the running nodes instances) can be simply achieved by pulling the new Formicaio image and restarting the service:
+Upgrading the application (without stopping the running node instances) can be simply achieved by pulling the new Formicaio image and restarting the service:
 ```
 $ docker compose pull formicaio
 $ docker compose down formicaio